BI Leadership Capability Assessment Framework

 What the framework assesses

-Every dimension of BI leadership effectiveness — from commercial awareness to technical excellence — structured into six weighted principles that together define what great looks like.
+Every dimension of BI leadership effectiveness — from business acumen to technical excellence — structured into six weighted principles that together define what great looks like.

 💼